Charles E W Bean, Diaries, AWM38 3DRL 606/41/1 - March - April 1916 - Part 4

 both in to see White & I'm pretty

-sure tt ws why. xx Anyhow,
+sure tt ws why.
+They Anyhow,

-White paid a hurried visit to Cairo,
+White paid a hurried visit to Cairo;

 was closeted w Sellheim &